zzzprojects/learn-orm/tutorials/dynamic-expresso/variables.md

 myArray[2] = False
 ```

-Variables can be primitive types or custom complex types such as classes, structures, delegates, arrays, and collections, etc.
+Variables can be primitive types or custom complex types such as classes, structures, delegates, arrays, collections, etc.

 You can use custom functions with delegate variables using the `Interpreter.SetFunction` method.